cheng-kang/React-Native-Dev/README.md

 ## Notes

-1. Create a new object using { ...object, something else }
+1. Merging objects by { ...object, anotherVariable }

   I trid to create a new object with the key from firebase data snapshot added to it's val() with the following code: